Proco-ALS for fast nCPD#

 Tucker compression for Nonnegative CP#

-This procedure is standard for unconstrained CP as it offers little inconvenience when high precision is not required.
-It is recommended when several CP decompositions of the same tensor are to be computed.
+This procedure is standard for unconstrained CP as it offers little inconvenience when high precision is not required or when the data is noiseless.
+It is particularly useful when several CP decompositions of the same tensor are to be computed.

 However, for nonnegative CP, when working on the core tensor \(G\), one has to keep in mind that nonnegativity applies to the original factors, not the small compressed ones.
 It means that when updating, e.g., factor \(A_c\) during the CP decomposition of \(G\), the problem to solve is